My neighbor comes into my yard and damages my property

 Why you SHOULD have the discussion.

 Most people, however, prefer to have an issue brought to them directly first.
 Not giving them a chance to respond to your concern before escalating can permanently damage the relationship between you.
 At times, skipping this step can create a permanently adversarial relationship that can escalate over the years.
 Even if the initial conversation isn’t effective in resolving the issue, giving the person a chance to resolve it before any escalation is the right thing to do and can help you avoid future issues with just a conversation (because they know that you will escalate), and will help your other neighbors understand that you are just interested in resolving the issue and not “that neighbor” who calls the police or an attorney at the drop of a hat.
+Again, a neighbor that damages your property has a higher likelihood to resort to violence; so make sure you approach a neighbor that is trespassing and damaging your property more carefully than you would other issues.

 How to have an effective discussion with your neighbor.